Our choices for the BEST online retailers in 2021 can be broken into three clear categories:

-Most people buy tires the same way they did in 1959: They arrive at either a big box retailer or a local tire specialist, read the 30 year old copy of Road and Driver and drink the 5W50-weight coffee burning on the bottom of the coffee pot and drive out hours later with a fresh set of rubber mounted to their car.
-You can still do it that way, and there are sometimes good reasons to -- we’ll get into that later -- but you’re really missing out on some great deals and some fantastic advice if you’re not shopping for your next set of tires online.
+Most people buy tires the same way they did in 1959: They arrive at either a big box retailer or a local tire specialist, read the 30-year-old copy of Road and Driver and drink the 5W50-weight coffee burning on the bottom of the coffee pot and drive out hours later with a fresh set of rubber mounted to their car.
+You can still do it that way, and there are still some good reasons to -- we’ll get into that later -- but you’re really missing out on some great deals and some fantastic advice if you’re not shopping for your next set of tires online.

 There are at least five main reasons to choose an online tire retailer: price, selection, customer service, fast shipping, and excellent information: